 NEW!
 Refer a new customer, and you’ll get 2 free mystery bars added to your order if they use your name when placing their order.

 I know, I know, “natural” doesn’t mean much these days.
 But it’s the best term I can come up with for cold-process soap making, which is a slow, low-energy process that makes gently alkaline (and therefore cleansing) product out of oils you’d recognize (coconut, olive, castor) when combined with lye (sodium hydroxide) and water.
-The soapmaking process neutralizes the lye, and then everything can safely go down the drain.
+The soapmaking process neutralizes the lye, and then everything can safely go on your skin and down the drain.
 Most “soaps” in stores are actually detergents, which are made in an energy-intensive process, can be made with petrochemicals, and can strip the skin of its oils, causing irritation.
 Your skin shouldn’t have that tight feeling after you’ve showered!

 Why use bar soap?